 According to Bobby Yanagawa, a Canadian doctor named William McClure founded and built Xinxiang Medical University in the late 1800s.
 Yanagawa is Dr. Cusimano's former surgical resident who has travelled to China with him.

 In 2006, Dr. Cusimano accepted an invitation to join the celebration for the hospital's 110th anniversary.
-He travelled with an anaesthesiologist from Toronto General Hospital who had been raised in the town of Xinxiang.
+He travelled with an anesthesiologist from Toronto General Hospital who had been raised in the town of Xinxiang.

 "I really enjoyed teaching them," said Dr. Cusimano.